PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ### Disabling modal windows

 Popups that block are the only windows that have modal on by default.
-There is a modal parameter than you  can set to False to turn it off.
+There is a modal parameter that you can set to False to turn it off.

-For the earlier than 4.25.0 and other ports of PySimpleGUI There is no direct support for "**modal windows**" in PySimpleGUI.
+For the earlier than 4.25.0 and other ports of PySimpleGUI, there is no direct support for "**modal windows**" in PySimpleGUI.
 All windows are accessible at all times unless you manually change the windows' settings.

 **IMPORTANT** - Many of the `Window` methods require you to either call `Window.read` or `Window.Finalize` (or set `finalize=True` in your `Window` call) before you call the method.
 This is because these 2 calls are what actually creates the window using the underlying GUI Framework.
 Prior to one of those calls, the methods are likely to crash as they will not yet have their underlying widgets created.